cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 of openmpi (e.g. ``4.0``) that was not built for the specified compiler (e.g.
 ``gcc/8.2.0``), an error is generated.

-Unlike in ``Flavours``, we did not put any code in the modulefiles to cause dependent modulefiles to be reloaded if a module they depend on gets switched out.
-However, starting with Environment Modules ``4.2``, a feature called automated module handling was added.
+Unlike in :ref:`Flavours_strategy`, we did not put any code in the modulefiles to cause dependent modulefiles to be reloaded if a module they depend on gets switched out.
+However, starting with Environment Modules ``4.2``, a feature called :ref:`Automated module handling <v42-automated-module-handling-mode>` was added.
 Without this feature, attempting to switch out a module upon which other modules depended could be problematic, as evidenced in this sequence below (using Environment Modules ``3.2.10`` and so without automatic module handling):